sez11a/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 ## Displaying Site Pages to Mobile Devices

-Mobile device rules allow you to configure sets of rules to alter the behavior of the portal based on the device being used to access Liferay.
+Mobile device families allow you to configure sets of rules to alter the behavior of the portal based on the device being used to access Liferay.
 The proportion of mobile device users browsing the web has been steadily increasing, so it's important to be able to handle different kinds of devices appropriately.
 For instance, you can configure the look and feel of Liferay pages accessed by smartphone or tablet users differently from those accessed by PC users.

-Both sites and individual pages can be configured with any number of rule groups.
-A rule group is designed to describe a group of devices; think of a rule group as a mobile device family.
+Both sites and individual pages can be configured with any number of mobile device families.
+A family is designed to describe a group of devices.
 It can contain one or more rules that describe a category of devices, such as all Android devices or all iOS tablets.
-You can define as many rules in a rule group as you need to classify all the devices for which you'd like to define actions.
-Rule groups can be prioritized to determine which one applies to a given page request.
+You can define as many rules in a family as you need to classify all the devices for which you'd like to define actions.
+Families can be prioritized to determine which one applies to a given page request.

 In order to configure mobile device rules, you need a way to find out the characteristics of the device.
 While some of the characteristics are provided by